jeffdh5/genkit-notebook-synthesizer/README.md

 See a hosted demo of a NotebookLM clone, developed using this project: https://webapp--smarthome-d6e27.us-central1.hosted.app/notebooks (click into one of the pre-existing notebooks and click `Generate`)

 ## What's Included?
-- **AI-powered synthesis utilities** – Convert diverse input sources (**links, YouTube videos, text**) into structured, consumable formats like **podcasts, debates, FAQs, and study guides**.
-(Available as `npm` package but source code lives here)
+- **AI-powered synthesis utilities** – Out-of-the-box utilities for converting diverse input sources (**PDFs**, **text**, and more coming soon) into structured, consumable audio formats like **roundtable discussions, formal debates, and expert interviews**.
+(Available as `npm` package but source code lives here).
+This codebase is meant to be used as a starting point for your own customizable pipelines.
-- **Serverless backend (Cloud Run)** – Comes with a fully functional API for synthesizing content that you can deploy in **5 minutes**, accessible via HTTP.
-Uses Firestore and Cloud Tasks to execute the synthesis logic as a background job.
+- **Serverless backend (Cloud Run)** – Built to deploy on Cloud Run, so you can easily spin up a Serverless API that your frontends can consume.
-- **Next.js boilerplate UI** – A customizable frontend to help you **build your own NotebookLM-inspired experience**.
-Easily deployable to both Firebase App Hosting and Vercel.
+- **Next.js boilerplate UI** – So that you can build your own NotebookLM-inspired experience.
+Easily deployable to Firebase App Hosting.

 Get started quickly, customize as needed, and bring AI-powered research synthesis to your own applications.